NablaVM/nabla/docs/asm_instructions.md

 Upon startup all constants listed will be loaded directly into the global stack.
 These constants will be loaded in the order by which they are defined in the file.
 Ints and doubles that are loaded by const are checked to ensure that they are valid range.
 Strings are not limited in size.
 Ints and doubles will need to be manually checked for sign, as once they're in the VM memory, they are just bits and bytes.

-Strings are encoded into chunks of 8 bytes for storage in the stack frames with the left-most characters being encoded into the MSB.
+**Note**: The size of the global stack is dependant on the constants.
+It is up to the user to know how to index into the constants.

 ## Instructions
 Abbreviations :